-- 5.1.
-A full employee capacity plan was prepared at commencement of the audit planning process.
-This determined that 1,184 audit days can be delivered in 2019/2020 (inclusive of days to deliver an internal audit service to external clients).
-This is broadly similar to the number of days that were available in 2018/2019. - 5.2.
-Target commencement and completion dates will be fixed shortly and will be communicated to Resources in advance of each audit commencing.
+5.1.
+A full employee capacity plan was prepared at the commencement of the audit planning process.
+This determined that, on a pro-rata basis, 555 audit days can be delivered through to 30 September 2021 (inclusive of days to deliver an internal audit service to external clients).
+This is broadly similar to the number of days that were available in 2020/2021.